-Application of this division to activities and approvals related to the Klamath Basin, as more particularly described in two agreements between the United States, the State of California, the State of Oregon and other Klamath Basin Stakeholders, shall be limited as follows:
+Application of Division 13 of the Public Resources Code to activities and approvals related to the Klamath Basin, as more particularly described in two agreements between the United States, the State of California, the State of Oregon and other Klamath Basin Stakeholders, shall be limited as follows:

-- (a) The following activities related to restoration of the Klamath Basin are not a "project" as defined in section 21065: - (1) Execution of an agreement to study the effects of decommissioning and removal of Iron Gate dam, Copco 1 dam, Copco 2 dam and J.C.
-Boyle dam and appurtenant works on the Klamath River; - (2) Execution of the Klamath Basin Restoration Agreement; - (3) A request to the California Public Utilities Commission to establish a surcharge to fund dam removal activities, or the California Public Utilities Commission's action on such request. - (b) This division shall apply to the decision of whether to concur with the determination by the United States to remove any or all of the dams described in subdivision (a)(I), whether to approve any projects that are proposed for approval pursuant to such determination and whether to approve any projects that are proposed pursuant to the Klamath Basin Restoration Agreement after its execution.
+- (a) The following activities related to restoration of the Klamath Basin are not a "project" as defined in Public Resources Code section 21065: - (1) Execution of the Klamath Hydroelectric Settlement Agreement; - (2) Execution of the Klamath Basin Restoration Agreement; - (3) A request to the California Public Utilities Commission to establish a surcharge to fund dam removal activities pursuant to the Klamath Hydroelectric Settlement Agreement, or the California Public Utilities Commission's action on such request. - (b) Division 13 of the Public Resources Code shall apply to the decision of whether to concur with the determination by the United States to remove any or all of the dams described in the Klamath Hydroelectric Settlement Agreement, whether to approve any projects that are proposed for approval pursuant to such determination and whether to approve any projects that are proposed pursuant to the Klamath Basin Restoration Agreement after its execution.

 Environmental review prepared pursuant to this subdivision shall focus on the issues that are ripe for decision at the time of the concurrence and/or proposal, and from which later environmental review may tier.
 The Department of Fish and Game may be the lead agency for the environmental review of the decision of whether to concur in the determination by the United States described in this subdivision.